YuryChebiryak/MMM/index.md

 ## The Idea

->The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown.
+> The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown.
+>
 > -- H. P. Lovecraft

-We are gamers and big fans of Lovecraft, and could never find an RPG game with a vast world like in *Fallout* but with some horror elements but not limited to them like *The Forest*.
-One could say it's a game brought to you from fellow games, we have been influenced by *Diablo*, *GTA*, *Skyrim* and TODO.
-Some guys on the dev team are games since ZX Spectrum and upon release you can expect this game to be a wild mixture of genres with unique mechanics, game actions and atmosphere.
+We are gamers and big fans of Lovecraft, and could never find an RPG game with a vast world like in **Fallout** but with some horror elements but not limited to them like **The Forest**.
+One could say it's a game brought to you from fellow games, we have been influenced by **Diablo**, **GTA**, **Skyrim** and TODO STEFAN WHAT ELSE HAS INSPIRED YOU.
+Some guys on the dev team are gamers since ZX Spectrum era (**Nether Earth** and **Elite** 1984 being their first games played) and upon release you can expect this game to be a wild mixture of genres with unique mechanics, game actions and atmosphere.

 ### Why "MMM"?